Strategy7 min readMarch 7, 2026

 August:

-• Common App opens August 1—create your account and start filling in basic information
+• Common App opens August 1—create your account and start filling in basic information.
+Our complete Common App guide walks you through every section

 • Begin drafting your personal statement (aim for a complete draft by August 31)